 Completing a welding technology program will give the student a broader understanding of the welding field and will include courses that most training schools do not; such as drafting or fabrication.
 Beyond these courses, students may pursue more specialized degrees that are often part of a community college A.A. welding degree program.
 These are two-year programs.

 The cost for the Associate of Applied Science in welding at Idaho State University (ISU) is $19,000.
 This is a typical cost of such degree programs around the country.
 Besides tuition, the cost includes books, supplies and tools and other fees.

 Most students in bachelor’s welding programs intend on becoming welding inspectors, managers, engineers, etc. These programs teach metallurgy, engineering, design, and leadership courses.
 Because students in B.A. programs gain a deeper understanding of the science behind the process, they graduate with the ability to enter the trade at a higher level.

 A four-year bachelor’s degree in welding costs $40,000 to $100,000 on average.
 This includes tuition and an apprenticeship program only.

 More on Costs

 School options for aspiring welders are many.
-One feature of schools and colleges that teach welding are the various specialized certifications students can get depending on their specific interests.
+One feature of schools and colleges that teach welding is the various specialized certifications students can get depending on their specific interests.

-To clarify this cost structure, Lane Community College’s cost estimates for ‘fabrication welding’, as part of a 2-year degree course, is $18,577 (housing, tools, books and fees included).
+To clarify this cost structure, Lane Community College’s cost estimate for ‘fabrication welding’, as part of a 2-year degree course, is $18,577 (housing, tools, books, and fees included).
 However, this same course can be taken as a 1-year certificate program for $8,500 (same inclusions).